lapalme/pyrealb/demos/basketball/README.md

 - `Game.py` : Class for storing information about a game
 - `game_stats.py` : functions for finding interesting facts between teams in a given game
 - `Games.py` : Class for hiding access to the Gem dataset
+- `global_stats.py` : computation and use of statistics about teams and players computed over the train dataset; when launched as main, it creates the `data/aggregate.json` file
 - `LexicalChoices.py` : abstract class for a realizer
 - `Player.py` : Class for storing information about a player
 - `Realizer.py` : Class with functions shared by English.py and French.py
 - `Score.py` : Class for keeping numeric scores (for both Team line-scores and Play box-scores)
 - `seasons_stats.py` : functions for querying information in past game of the current season
 - `sportsettsum.py` : summarizer (this is the main program)
-- `stats.py` : computation and use of statistics about teams and players; when launched as main, it creates the `data/aggregate.json` file
 - `Team.py` : Class for storing information about a team
 - `data`/
-  - `nba-cities-names.json` : names of the NBA teams with the corresponding cities as nouns in the format that can be added to the basic lexicon of each realizer.
+  - `nba-cities-names.json` : names of the NBA teams with the corresponding cities as nouns in the format appropriate to be added to the basic lexicon of each realizer.
 This is especially useful for French for proper number agreement and for realizing adequate elision.
   - `Seasons-train.txt` : listing of the all games for a given team in each season in the *train* split
   - `train-aggregate.json`: aggregated data about teams and players
 - `docs`/